Spider Bite Piercing FAQ - By APP Certified Piercers in NYC

 Mild swelling is normal and typically subsides within a few days to a week.
 Persistent or severe swelling should be evaluated by a professional.

-The cost of a “insert piercing here” piercing ranges from $40-$100 for the piercing service fees before adding on the cost of your jewelry.
-All of which will vary, depending on the studio, jewelry material (e.g., implant-grade titanium), and piercer expertise.
+The cost of a spider bite piercing ranges from $40 to $100 for the piercing service fees before adding on the cost of your jewelry.
+Prices vary depending on the studio, jewelry material (e.g., implant‑grade titanium), and piercer expertise.

 Common options include small surface bars or captive bead rings designed specifically for lip piercings.
 The jewelry is chosen to mimic the appearance of natural bite marks while ensuring comfort.